semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 Use this reference to configure Semgrep's behavior in CI environments by setting environment variables.
 You can set these variables within a CI configuration file or your CI provider's interface.
 Refer to your CI provider's documentation for the correct syntax.
 Examples are written for a Bash environment unless otherwise stated.

 :::tip
 You can also set many of these environment variables within your local development environment for testing or experimental purposes.
-Set these variables in your command line then run `semgrep ci` to test these environment variables locally.
+Set these variables in your command line then run `semgrep ci --config p/default` to test these environment variables locally.
 :::

 ## Environment variables for configuring scan behavior